What It Means to Truly Believe in God

-God and man cannot be spoken of as equals.
-His substance and His work are most unfathomable and incomprehensible to man.
-If God does not personally do His work and speak His words in the world of man, then man would never be able to understand the will of God, and so, even those who have devoted their entire life to God would be incapable of gaining His approval.
-Without God’s work, no matter how good man’s doing, it will count for nothing, for the thoughts of God shall always be higher than the thoughts of man, and the wisdom of God is unfathomable to man.
-And so I say that those who “clearly see” God and His work are ineffectual, they are all arrogant and ignorant.
+God and man cannot be spoken of on equal terms.
+His essence and His work are most unfathomable and incomprehensible to man.
+If God does not personally do His work and speak His words in the world of man, then man would never be able to understand the will of God.
+And so, even those who have devoted their entire lives to God would not be able to receive His approval.
+If God does not set to work, then however well man does, it will all be for naught, because God’s thoughts will always be higher than the thoughts of man, and God’s wisdom is beyond man’s comprehension.
+And so I say that those who claim to “fully understand” God and His work are an inept lot; they are all overweening and ignorant.
 Man should not define the work of God; moreover, man cannot define the work of God.
-In the eyes of God, man is smaller than an ant, so how can man fathom God’s work?
-Those who are constantly saying, “God does not work in this or that way” or “God is like this or that”—are they not all arrogant?
-We should all know that people, who are of the flesh, have all been corrupted by Satan.
-It is their nature to oppose God, and they are not on a parity with God, much less can they offer counsel for the work of God.
-How God guides man is the work of God Himself.
-Man should submit, and should not hold such and such a view, for man is but dust.
-Since we try to seek God, we should not superimpose our conceptions on the work of God for God’s consideration, least of all should we employ our corrupt disposition to deliberately try to oppose the work of God.
+In the eyes of God, man is as insignificant as an ant; so how can man fathom God’s work?
+Those who like to spout, “God does not work in this or that way,” or “God is like this or that”—are they not speaking arrogantly?
+We should all know that man, who is of the flesh, has been corrupted by Satan.
+Mankind’s very nature is to oppose God.
+Mankind cannot be on par with God, much less can mankind hope to advise the work of God.
+As for how God guides man, this is the work of God Himself.
+It is fitting that man should submit, without professing this or that view, for man is but dust.
+Since it is our intent to seek God, we should not superimpose our notions onto His work for God’s consideration, still less should we employ our corrupt disposition to its utmost to deliberately oppose the work of God.
 Would that not make us antichrists?
-How could such people say that they believe in God?
+How could such people believe in God?
 Since we believe that there is a God, and since we wish to satisfy Him and to see Him, we should seek the way of truth, and should look for a way to be compatible with God.
-We should not stand in stiff-necked opposition to God; what good could come of such actions?
+We should not stand in stiff-necked opposition to Him.
+What good could possibly come of such actions?

-You may have opened this book for the purpose of research, or with the intention to accept; whatever your attitude, I hope that you will read it to the end, and will not put it aside easily.
-Perhaps, after reading these words, your attitude will change, but that depends on how motivated you are, and how easily you take things to heart.
-There is, however, one thing that you should know: The word of God cannot be spoken as the word of man, much less can the word of man be spoken as the word of God.
-A man used by God is not the incarnate God, and the incarnate God is not a man used by God; in this, there is a substantial difference.
-Perhaps, after reading these words, you do not accept that they are the words of God, and only accept them as the words of a man who has been enlightened.
+You may have opened this book for the purpose of research, or with the intention of accepting; whatever your attitude, I hope that you will read it to the end, and will not put it aside easily.
+Perhaps, after reading these words, your attitude will change, but that depends on your motivation and the degree of your understanding.
+There is, however, one thing that you should know: The word of God cannot be made out to be the word of man, and still less can one make the word of man to be the word of God.
+A man used by God is not the incarnate God, and the incarnate God is not a man used by God.
+In this, there is an essential difference.
+Perhaps, after reading these words, you do not acknowledge them to be the words of God, but only as the enlightenment that man has gained.
 In that case, you are blinded by ignorance.
-How can the words of God be the same as the words of a man who has been enlightened?
-The words of God incarnate initiate a new age, guide the whole of mankind, reveal mysteries, and show man the direction ahead in a new age.
-The enlightenment obtained by man is but simple practice or knowledge.
-It cannot guide the whole of mankind into a new age or reveal the mystery of God Himself.
-God, after all, is God, and man is man.
-God has the substance of God, and man has the substance of man.
-If man views the words spoken by God as simple enlightenment of the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, then man is wrong.
-Regardless, you should never turn right into wrong, or speak of the high as the low, or speak of the profound as the shallow; regardless, you should never deliberately refute what you know to be the truth.
-Everyone who believes there is a God should consider this problem from the correct standpoint, and should accept His new work and words as a creature of God—or else be eliminated by God.
+How can the words of God be the same as the enlightenment that man has gained?
+The words of God incarnate open up a new age, guide all of mankind, reveal mysteries, and show man the direction he is to take in the new age.
+The enlightenment obtained by man is but simple instructions for practice or knowledge.
+It cannot guide all of mankind into a new age or reveal the mysteries of God Himself.
+When all is said and done, God is God, and man is man.
+God has the essence of God, and man has the essence of man.
+If man views the words spoken by God as simple enlightenment by the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, that would be man’s mistake.
+No matter what, you should never mix up right and wrong, or make high out to be low, or mistake the profound for the shallow; no matter what, you should never deliberately refute what you know to be the truth.
+Everyone who believes there is a God should inquire into problems from the correct standpoint, and accept God’s new work and His new words from the perspective of His created being; otherwise, they will be eliminated by God.

 After the work of Jehovah, Jesus became flesh to do His work amongst man.
-His work was not carried out in isolation, but built upon the work of Jehovah.
-It was work for a new age after God had concluded the Age of Law.
-Similarly, after the work of Jesus ended, God still continued His work for the next age, because the entire management of God is always progressing forward.
-When the old age passes, it will be replaced by a new age, and once the old work has been completed, a new work will continue the management of God.
-This incarnation is God’s second incarnation following the completion of Jesus’ work.
-Of course, this incarnation does not occur independently, but is the third stage of work after the Age of Law and the Age of Grace.
-Each new stage of God’s work always brings a new beginning and a new age.
-So too are there corresponding changes in the disposition of God, in His way of working, in the location of His work, and in His name.
+His work was not carried out in isolation, but was built upon the work of Jehovah.
+It was work for a new age that God did after He had concluded the Age of Law.
+Similarly, after the work of Jesus ended, God went on with His work for the next age, because the entire management of God is always progressing forward.
+When the old age passes, it will be replaced by a new age, and once the old work has been completed, there will be new work to continue God’s management.
+This incarnation is God’s second incarnation, which follows upon Jesus’ work.
+Of course, this incarnation does not occur independently; it is the third stage of work after the Age of Law and the Age of Grace.
+Every time God initiates a new stage of work, there must always be a new beginning and it must always bring a new age.
+So too are there corresponding changes in the disposition of God, in the manner of His working, in the location of His work, and in His name.
 No wonder, then, that it is difficult for man to accept the work of God in the new age.
 But regardless of how He is opposed by man, God is always doing His work, and is always leading the whole of mankind forward.
-When Jesus came into the world of man, He brought the Age of Grace and ended the Age of Law.
-During the last days, God once more became flesh, and when He became flesh this time, He ended the Age of Grace and brought the Age of Kingdom.
-All those who accept the second incarnation of God will be led into the Age of Kingdom, and be able to personally accept the guidance of God.
-Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering, and did not rid man of all his corrupt disposition.
-Fully saving man from the influence of Satan not only required Jesus to take on the sins of man as the sin offering, but also required God to do greater work to completely rid man of his disposition, which has been corrupted by Satan.
-And so, after man was forgiven his sins, God has returned to flesh to lead man into the new age, and begun the work of chastisement and judgment, and this work has brought man into a higher realm.
+When Jesus came into the world of man, He ushered in the Age of Grace and ended the Age of Law.
+During the last days, God once more became flesh, and with this incarnation He ended the Age of Grace and ushered in the Age of Kingdom.
+All those who are able to accept the second incarnation of God will be led into the Age of Kingdom, and will moreover become able to personally accept the guidance of God.
+Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering; He did not rid man of all his corrupt disposition.
+Fully saving man from the influence of Satan not only required Jesus to become the sin offering and bear the sins of man, but it also required God to do even greater work to rid man completely of his satanically corrupted disposition.
+And so, now that man has been forgiven of his sins, God has returned to the flesh to lead man into the new age, and begun the work of chastisement and judgment.
+This work has brought man into a higher realm.
 All those who submit under His dominion shall enjoy higher truth and receive greater blessings.
-They shall truly live in the light, and shall gain the truth, the way, and the life.
+They shall truly live in the light, and they shall gain the truth, the way, and the life.